A Red Red Rose Exercise Class 11 English: Summary & Question Answers | Robert Burns

 ABOUT THE POEM

-This poem presents an anonymous speaker and his deep love feelings for his unnamed beloved or girlfriend.
-Here in this poem, the speaker has promised his beloved that his love for her will last longer than human life and even the planet, always fresh and stable.
+This poem presents an unnamed speaker and his deep love feelings for his unnamed beloved.
+The speaker here in this poem has made promises to his beloved that his love for him will last longer than human life and even the planet, remaining fresh and constant forever.

 MAIN SUMMARY